zincarla/AdobeUMInterface/README.md

 # AdobeUMInterface
 A PowerShell framework for communicating with Adobe's User Management API

+## General Request Pattern
+Each request sent to Adobe can be split up into 3 parts.
+You have an identity that you are trying to act on.
+(A user or group for example) You have actions that you want to perform on the identity.
+An identity and a list of actions together, make a full request.
+Keep this in mind when you look at the powershell functions.
+In general, you can run the Create-\*Action functions, add those to an array, then pass them on to the Create-\*Request functions.
+A list of Create-\*Request functions can then be sent to adobe for processing with the Send-UserManagementRequest.
+I encourage you to look at the structure of the returns objects from the Create-\*Request functions to get a better understanding.

 ## General Usage Instructions

 1) Create a service account and link it to your User Management binding.
 (Do this at https://console.adobe.io)